SSSxCCC/steel/README.md

 * The game can be compiled into a Windows program or an Android application with one click;
 * Using modern rust language, while ensuring code stability and game performance;
 * Use widely used rust open source libraries, such as [rapier][rapier], [glam][glam], [egui][egui], [vulkano][vulkano], [shipyard][shipyard], etc., to speed up the speed of getting started;
-* Using vulkan, an advanced graphics API, can achieve any modern graphics effect.
+* Using vulkan, an advanced graphics API, can achieve any modern graphics effect;
+* It is modular, and complex game modules, such as the physics system, can be easily added to your game as plugins.

 ## Build and run Steel Editor